Valium Addiction & Withdrawal

-According to the the Substance Abuse and Mental Health Services Administration, over 3 million people use Valium for non-medicinal reasons every month.
+According to the Substance Abuse and Mental Health Services Administration, over 3 million people use Valium monthly for non-medicinal reasons.

 Side Effects of Valium Abuse